SolarPanelsForFarms.uk

 1. Track record of farm-specific installations

 Ask for twenty named farm references in the last three years.
 A specialist will rattle off dairies, poultry units, arable estates and mixed holdings by name.
 A generalist will provide one or two and a long list of residential and commercial roofs.
-We have completed 1,200+ farm-specific installations across England, Wales, Scotland and Northern Ireland since 2010 and can provide any number of named references in your region or sector.
+We work on UK farms full-time across England, Wales, Scotland and Northern Ireland and can provide named references in your region or sector on request.

 2. Half-hourly meter data analysis built into every quote

 A serious quote starts with twelve months of half-hourly meter data, not estimated annual consumption.
 Without that, sizing is a guess and the system either over-exports (low return) or under-generates (lost savings).
-We routinely model 35,040 half-hourly data points per farm against panel output curves to find the optimal system size and the right battery pairing — typically within 5% of subsequent first-year actuals.
+A full year holds 17,520 half-hourly readings per meter; we model that demand profile against panel output curves to find the optimal system size and the right battery pairing, so the system is built around how the farm actually uses power.

 3. FETF, FBG, CARES and DAERA application competence

-UK farm solar grants are written by Defra, Welsh Government, Scottish Government and DAERA each in their own format with their own scoring criteria.
+UK farm solar grants are run by Defra, Welsh Government, Scottish Government and DAERA, each in their own format with their own scoring criteria.
 Generalists usually pass grant paperwork to the farmer, expecting them to handle it.
-We write every grant application end-to-end.
-92% FETF approval rate, 94% Welsh FBG-E, 91% Scottish CARES, 93% NI DAERA on agricultural applications we have submitted.
+We write every grant application end-to-end as part of the quote, and check current eligibility for your nation and system type before you commit — because grant windows open and close.

 4. Asbestos cement roof assessment as standard

-Around 18% of UK farm barn roofs are still asbestos cement from the 1960s-1980s building boom.
-Removing and replacing it must happen before solar install — generalists either miss it entirely (and quote a solar installation onto an unsafe roof) or refuse the job.
-A specialist quotes the combined re-roof plus PV business case, integrates licensed asbestos contractors, and presents a single fixed-price proposal that often qualifies for tax relief on both elements.
+A significant share of older UK farm buildings (typically those built in the 1960s-1980s) still have asbestos cement roofing.
+Where it is present, removing and replacing it must happen before a solar install — generalists either miss it entirely (and quote a solar installation onto an unsafe roof) or refuse the job.
+A specialist assesses the roof first, integrates licensed asbestos contractors where needed, and presents a single fixed-price proposal for the combined re-roof plus PV business case, which often qualifies for tax relief on both elements.

 5. DNO knowledge by region — not just generic "G99"

-The six UK DNOs (UKPN, NGED, SSEN, SPEN, Northern Powergrid, NIE Networks) each have different scoring methods, response times and capacity constraints.
-A specialist who works one region heavily knows which substations are constrained, which engineers respond fastest, and which projects need budget enquiry pre-quote.
-Our DNO relationships have shaved 4-8 weeks off typical G99 timescales across all six operators.
+The UK's regional electricity distribution networks (operated by UKPN, NGED, SSEN, SPEN, Northern Powergrid and NIE Networks) each have different scoring methods, response times and capacity constraints.
+A specialist who works a region heavily knows which substations are constrained, which projects need a budget enquiry pre-quote, and how to structure export limitation so a system still gets connected where local capacity is tight — exactly where a generalist's application stalls.

 6. Tenancy structure expertise — FBT, AHA, tripartite PPA